pinellolab/haystack_bio/README.md

     HSMM	./INPUT_DATA/HsmmH3k27ac_sorted_rmdup.bam
     NHLF	./INPUT_DATA/NhlfH3k27ac_sorted_rmdup.bam
     ```
  - The reference genome (e.g.hg19)
  - An optional bed file with blacklisted regions (the one for hg19 has been provided)

 **Output**:
-- The normalized bigwig files for each track
+- The normalized bigwig files for each of the six samples.
-- The hotspots i.e. the regions that are most variable
-- The regions that are variable and specific for each track, this means that the signal is more enriched to a particular track compared to the rest.
+- A file of specific regions for each of the six samples.
+These are regions in which the signal is more enriched for a particular sample compared to the rest.
+- A file of background regions for each of the six samples.
+- A SELECTED_VARIABILITY_HOTSPOT.bedgraph file containing the hotspots (i.e. regions that are most variable)
-- A session file (.xml) for the IGV software (http://www.broadinstitute.org/igv/) from the Broad Institute to easily visualize all the tracks produced, the hotspots and the specific regions for each cell line.
+- A session file (.xml) for the IGV software (http://www.broadinstitute.org/igv/) from the Broad Institute to easily visualize all the tracks produced,
+the hotspots and the specific regions for each cell line.
 To load it just drag and drop the file _OPEN_ME_WITH_IGV.xml_ from the output folder on top of the IGV window or alternatively load it in IGV with File-> Open Session...
 If you have trouble opening the file please update your IGV version.
-Additonaly, please don't move the .xml file only, you need all the files in the output folder to correctly load the session.
+Additionally, please don't move the .xml file only, you need all the files in the output folder to correctly load the session.

+Figure 2 is a screenshot of the IGV browser showing the bigwig tracks, the hotspots, and the specific regions.
 <p align="center">
   <img src="./figures/hotspots.png">
 </p>